Westchester, Illinois: Transportation

 Residents of Westchester have a small variety of transportation options available to them.
 Cermak Road and Roosevelt Road are two major stroads that cut through the village.
 Residents also have bus service through Pace Bus Service, with routes 301, 317, and 330 serving the community.
 Route 317 follows the former extension to the CTA Blue Line before it was removed.
 Pace is planning for a Pulse rapid transit route to be constructed along the Cermak corridor, currently served by the 322 route.
 Service is planned to begin in 2029.
 There have been calls to restore Blue Line service to the community and plans have existed, however, CTA currently has no plans to extend the Blue Line from Forest Park.
 Westchester has a Walk Score of 43, meaning most errands require driving a car.
 The village also has several zoning provisions that foster car dependency, such as minimum parking requirements.

 Recreation

 The Village of Westchester is home to the Westchester Park District, which provides many recreational amenities and activities for both residents and non-residents.
-There are also five different golf courses available within 3 miles or a 10-minute drive from Westchester: The Chicago Highlands Club; located on the southwest side of the village, Fresh Meadow Golf Club in Hillside, Meadowlark Golf Course in Hinsdale, and The Oakbrook Golf Club and Butler National Golf Club in Oakbrook.
+There are also five different golf courses available within 3 miles or a 10-minute drive from Westchester: The Chicago Highlands Club; located on the southwest side of the village, Fresh Meadows Golf Club in Hillside, Meadowlark Golf Course in Hinsdale, and The Oakbrook Golf Club and Butler National Golf Club in Oakbrook.
 Additionally, Westchester is home to Eden Lanes Bowling Alley, Focus Time Escape Rooms, the Wolf Road Prairie, the Westchester Woods Sledding Hill, 4 youth sports organizations, and multiple forest preserves.